Digitaliko/sendvelo/approval-tool/docs/CHATGPT_APP_STORE_STRATEGY.md

 **Explicit negatives prevent mis-activation:**
 > "Do NOT use this for: **scheduling meetings**, sending **regular emails** without approval needed, **sharing files** without feedback request, or creating **reminders**."

-**Why:** Prevents SendVelo from competing with Calendar, Email, or Reminder tools
+**Why:** Prevents Thumbway from competing with Calendar, Email, or Reminder tools

 ---